Remote Acceptance Testing of Automation Projects

 Research Objective

 The research objective is to determine the techniques and procedures that are required to enable reliable remote acceptance testing of automation projects while maintaining compliance with regulatory requirements and industry norms.
-During the COVID-19 pandemic, the US FDA issued guidelines for remote evaluations of drug manufacturing and bioresearch facilities.
+During the COVID-19 pandemic, the US FDA issued guidelines for remote evaluations of drug manufacturing and bioresearch facilities.3 This is preliminary research based on a limited number of participants with a view to prompt publication.

 Research Questions